 Microsoft Word 97-2013 or higher document file must be used to submit a manuscript.
 The text must be double spaced with 1" margins and justified to the left-hand margin.
 Refer the "styles" or document templates.
 The "Normal" Word format is recommended.
 (Arial 12-point text is preferred) Please number all the pages.

 A cover letter is a letter addressed to the Editor-in-Chief of the journal stating why the journal should consider your article for publication.

-Corresponding Address: Name, address, telephone number, fax number, and e-mail of corresponding author.
+To include the name, address, telephone number, fax number, and e-mail of corresponding author.

-Running Head: A short title that is running head of no more than 45 characters, including spaces to be provided.
+A short title that is running head of no more than 45 characters, including spaces to be provided.

 All articles must include a structured abstract of approximately 200 to 300 words and only include material appearing in the main body of the manuscript.
 Authors are required to indicate the relevance in a statement of clinical significance within the abstract of the manuscript as well as at the end of the main body of the text.
 Clinical trial studies should mention the clinical trial registration number at the end of the abstract section.
 Structured abstracts vary according to the type of article.
 All abstracts must be organized into a structured format appropriate to the type of article using the headings listed in the following table:

 |Primary Research||Literature Reviews||Case Reports||Clinical Techniques|

-|Clinical Significance||Clinical Significance||Clinical Significance||Clinical Significance|
+|Clinical Significance||Clinical Significance|